cyberpath-HQ/.github/profile/README.md

 ---

-**CyberPath HQ** • Making cybersecurity easier and more accessible for everyone.
+**CyberPath** • Making cybersecurity easier and more accessible for everyone.